tarasowski/backend/dynamodb/000_database_introduction.md

 * SQL is not a programming language, but rather is a data sub-language
 * SQL is comprised of
     + A data defintion language (DDL)
-        - Used to define and manage databse structures
+        - Used to define and manage database structures
             + Create database objects
     + A data manipulation language (DML)
         - Data defintion and updating